CCN-Support/CCN_Wiki/docs/source/mri.rst

 1.3  FAQ: Safety Certification
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+**My lab has no solid plan regarding whether or not I will be scanning.
+Should I still get certified just in case?**

+- CCN discourages the practice of having lab members get certified "just in case" when there is no real expectation that they will scan.
+Safety certification should not be treated like a membership or subscription that can be "re-upped" easily at any time.
+- Only get certified if you are realistically going to start scanning soon and maintain a level of scan activity throughout the year.
+The reason is that time is a crucial factor when it comes to maintaining a safe MR environment.
+The more time passes between certification and regular scanning, the less confident CCN can be that you remain prepared to adequately respond in an emergency situation.
+- That being said, CCN understands--and supports--building a robust scan team, such that the lab has multiple certified members who can step in when scheduled users are unexpectedly unavailable.
+Please be judicious in deciding which and how many lab members pursue safety certification.
+- Once certified, make an effort to stay active and do not allow months to pass with no scan activity.
+If you do not scan much or at all after becoming certified, CCN will ask that you repeat some or all of the certification process when it comes time for you to renew your status (see "Warning" box above).
+Do not get certified, scan once, then expect to become recertified again next year by simply taking the online Recertification Exam.

 **I've been safety certified with CCN before.
 How do I get recertified?**

 - See the previous section: :ref:`renew_cert`.
 To summarize: